 - Want to learn more about our monthly WISE webinars?
-Subscribe to find out our topics each month and be the first to register: http://bit.ly/WISEsubscribe - Interested in learning more about the Ticket Program, employment service providers and other topics?
-Subscribe to the Choose Work! blog to get our weekly updates sent directly to your inbox: http://bit.ly/CW_subscribe
+Subscribe to email and text message updates to find out our topics each month and be the first to register. - Interested in learning more about the Ticket Program, employment service providers, and other topics?
+Subscribe to the Choose Work! blog to get our weekly updates sent directly to your inbox.